BBahtiri/PINN_solid_mechanics/README.md

 We utilize physics informed neural networks to solve the equilibrium equation for a hyperelastic model.
 We solve the ODE for a dogbone specimen under tension.

+The figure below presents the architecture of our PINN.

 ![This is an image](/pinn.PNG)